lquixada/litemq/README.md

 });
 ```

-And put this somewhere else in your code.
+And put this somewhere else in the same code:

 ```javascript
 client2 = new LiteMQ.Client();